UNIC-IFF/monitoring-tool/README.md

 ## What's Included?

+This repository includes:
-This repository includes the needed scripts for the automatic deployment of a monitoring system (Consisted of a telegraf, influxDb and a grafana - in form of :whale: docker containers) along with custom exporters for the exposure of monitoring data towards the monitoring system.
+* the needed scripts for the automatic deployment of a monitoring system
+* (Consisted of a telegraf, influxDb and a grafana - in form of :whale: docker containers)
+* along with custom exporters for the exposure of monitoring data towards the monitoring system.

 ## How it works? :gear: